cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 </form>
 ```
 What's going on here...
 For the purpose of this blog post, we are dealing with users who want to contact a shelter right from the pets show page.
 Some of our fields here are hidden (`type="hidden"`).
 Why is that?
-Well because the user is sending an email to a perticular shelter from the pet show page, we do not need to display the shelter's email.
+Well because the user is sending an email to a particular shelter from the pet show page, we do not need to display the shelter's email.
 We have already associated pets with shelters where pets `belong_to` a shelter and each shelter, well, has a contact email.
 Here, the only thing we want the user to fill in is the actual content of the email.

 ```Ruby